aozaki-kuro/aozaki-next-blog/draft/posts/ukai-saki-merch.md

 It was from the light novel "[異世界拷問姫](https://mfbunkoj.jp/product/goumonhime/321703000340.html)".
 The illustration was the cover image of Vol.4, and the title was _Unholy Orange_.
 I was choosing from all nine versions and decided to buy this at first glance.

 The character design was elegant and mysterious.
 It was said that the character was born from the death and last wishes of the departed.
 According to [the introduction movie](https://www.youtube.com/watch?v=yfZ-kKjtKbU) on KADOKAWA Official Channel, the background was all gravestones.
 The gravestones had 48 different kinds of designs and were paired with 24 types of flowers.
 All of these were carefully drawn one after one.
 Ukai-sensei said it was the most time-consuming illustration of all time.

+; Signature here

+By the way, I love Ukai-sensei's signature.
+It's like a traditional name stamp, unlike the more common fancy hand-written cursive design.
+The signature is pretty easy to recognize, and you can also feel its strength.
+Because of this, I once thought Ukai-sensei was a male, but I was proven wrong.

 ## Future Plans